 Normal urine creatinine values generally range from 955 to 2,936 milligrams (mg) per 24 hours for males, and 601 to 1,689 mg per 24 hours for females, according to the Mayo Clinic.
 Creatinine values that fall outside the normal range may be an indication of:

 - urinary tract obstruction, such as kidney stones

 - late-stage muscular dystrophy

-Abnormal values can also occur during pregnancy, in patients who have diabetes mellitus, and in people who have a diet high in meat.
+Abnormal values can also occur in people who have diabetes or a diet that’s high in meat or other proteins.

 It’s very difficult to evaluate the test results on your own.
 You should discuss your results with your doctor.